GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

   - web-vitals
 ---

-Today, we'll cover new tooling features in Lighthouse, PageSpeed &amp; DevTools to help identify how your site can improve on the Core Web Vitals.
+Today, we'll cover new tooling features in Lighthouse, PageSpeed and DevTools to help identify how your site can improve on the Core Web Vitals.

 As a refresher on the tools, [Lighthouse](https://github.com/GoogleChrome/lighthouse) is an